Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Results: SRGO response analysis

+We use all this information to generate Fig.~\ref{fig_range}, which shows the maximum response signal, or equivalently, the upper limit on the effective residual noise allowed in an SRGO to detect a GW source at a given distance.
 From Fig.~\ref{fig_range}, we see that the largest SRGO response signals would correspond to mHz GWs from SMBH binaries in galaxy mergers.
-EMRIs involving an SMBH, typically the central SMBH of galaxies, or even wandering SMBHs interacting with smaller black holes, would also be significant sources.
+EMRIs involving a SMBH, typically the central SMBH of galaxies, or even wandering SMBHs interacting with smaller black holes, would also be significant sources.
 WD binaries, NS binaries and stellar mass BH binaries within our galaxy would not produce great responses, even if they were individually resolvable sources and located as close to Earth as possible.
-IMBH EMRIs within globular clusters in our galaxy may also give decent response amplitudes.
+IMBH EMRIs within globular clusters in our galaxy may also produce reasonably large response amplitudes.

+The linear behaviour of each section of the curve in Fig.~\ref{fig_range}, having a negative slope, comes from the inverse relation between the GW source luminosity distance and the GW strain (hence, also the response signal).
+To generate Fig.~\ref{fig_range}, we assume an observed initial GW frequency of $0.1$\,mHz (the expected lower limit of the mHz regime, which maximises the response signal).
+Since the GW is cosmologically redshifted over large distances, the emitted GW frequency (or equivalently, the orbital frequency of the binary) is an order of magnitude larger at high redshifts, between z=1 to z=10.
+Importantly, this causes the chirp rate of the frequency to also be significantly higher.
+Therefore, the signal amplitude reduces rapidly as the GW frequency increases (as discussed in Sec.~\ref{signal_analysis}), which explains the non-linear behaviour of the curve at high redshifts.

-Fig.~\ref{fig_range} also tells us that, an SRGO should aim for an effective residual stochastic noise of $\sim 1$ps or better.
-Since the effective noise depends not only on the true noise, but also on the data sampling rate and observing time, the true residual stochastic noise may be greater than $\sim 1$ps, but can be effectively cut down by collecting more timing data points during the observation run (see Sect.~\ref{subsec_sensi}).
-At this level of noise (or better), an SRGO could potentially detect mHz GW events involving supermassive black holes starting from within our galaxy, up to galaxy merger events at high redshifts.
+Fig.~\ref{fig_range} also tells us that an SRGO should aim for an effective residual stochastic noise of $\sim 1$\,ps, and can effectively be reduced by collecting data at a higher sampling frequency during the observing run (see Sec.~\ref{subsec_sensi}).
+At this level of noise (or better), an SRGO could potentially detect mHz GW events involving SMBHs starting from within our galaxy, up to galaxy merger events at high redshifts.

+Note that, while the sensitivity curve Fig.~\ref{fig_sensi} is a curve of unity SNR for the average signal as a function of GW frequency, Fig.~\ref{fig_range} is a curve of unity SNR for the maximum signal as a function of GW source distance, which also depends on the GW source type.